Controller

 The differences are as follows:

-A new controller instance will be created for each request, and the instance will be released and memory will be reclaimed after the request is finished.
-Non-reuse controllers are similar to traditional frameworks and conform to the habits of most developers.
-Due to the repeated creation and destruction of controllers, the performance will be slightly worse than that of reuse controllers (the performance difference can be ignored for a simple hello world test, but may be noticeable for more complex tests).
+A new controller instance is created for each request, and the instance is released after the request ends and the memory is reclaimed.
+Non-reuse of controllers is similar to traditional frameworks, aligning with most developers' habits.
+Due to the repeated creation and destruction of controllers, the performance may be slightly lower than that of reusing controllers (about 10% lower in helloworld performance tests, which can be largely ignored with business logic).

-If the controller is reused, a controller is only created once for each process, and the instance of this controller is not released after the request is finished.
-The subsequent requests of the current process will reuse this instance.
-Reuse controllers have better performance but do not conform to the habits of most developers.
+With reuse, a controller is instantiated only once per process, and this controller instance is not released after the request ends.
+Subsequent requests in the current process will reuse this instance.
+Reusing controllers provides better performance, but it does not conform to most developers' habits.

-Some developers like to do some initialization for each request in the constructor __construct()
+Some developers prefer to do initialization for each request in the controller's constructor __construct()

-of the controller.
-In this case, controller reuse cannot be used because the constructor of the current process will only be called once, not for each request.
+, in which case controller reuse cannot be used, since the constructor will only be called once per process, not for each request.